maglietti/QB-OrderTrackingGuide/createProducts.md

 | Product Name | The name of the product | text |
 | Unit Price | The price | currency |

-In Quick Base, you first describe what a table is going to store before filling it with data.
+To add a table to Quick Base, first you describe what a table is going to store before filling it with data.
 Let's take what we learned from the spreadsheet and configure a table to hold the product information.
 Start by clicking the **New Table** button from the table navigation bar.

 ![](assets/images/image-3.png)